 The Fund's goal is to promote public use of open space that improves a community's quality of life and public health, while also ensuring the protection of healthy, viable and sustainable ecosystems by protecting or restoring habitat for a diversity of plant and animal species.

-Grants of up to $35,000 may be made for programs in this program.
-The Musser Fund is likely to make a total of 4 to 6 grants in the Environmental Initiative this year.
+The Musser Fund is likely to make a total of 5 to 7 grants in the Environmental Initiative this year.
 This is a very competitive granting initiative.

 - A plan for the long term financial and environmental sustainability of the proposed program

-THE MUSSER FUND WILL CONSIDER THE FOLLOWING TYPES OF GRANTS:
+THE MUSSER FUND WILL NOT CONSIDER THE FOLLOWING SPECIFIC PROGRAM OR PROJECT TYPES:

 LIMITS OF GEOGRAPHY: